cmugpi/cmugpi.github.io/topics/bash/oneliners/index.md

 # Oneliners
 {:.ui.dividing.header.no_toc}

-In my opinion, bash "oneliners" are the most attractive feature of bash.
+In my opinion, Bash "oneliners" are the most attractive feature of Bash.
 There are few other languages which have such expressive power.
-A bash oneliner is just a normal bash command, usually involving pipes, and with a special eye to finding the right tool for the job.
+A Bash oneliner is just a normal Bash command, usually involving pipes, with an emphasis on finding the right tool for the job.

 ## Tools (find, xargs)

-Bash oneliners are just lines of bash, so all the programs and tools we've learned up to now can be the foundations of oneliners.
+Bash oneliners are just lines of Bash, so all the programs and tools we've learned up to now can make up a oneliner.
 In particular, tools like `sed`, `grep`, `cat`, and `echo` come up a lot when writing and implementing oneliners.

-Moreover, there are a few new tools that are found in a large number of bash
+In addition, there are a few new tools that are found in a large number of Bash
 oneliners:

 - `find`